 4. Please revise the protocol text to avoid the use of any personal pronouns (e.g., "we", "you", "our" etc.).

-Revised as requested
+Revised as requested.

 5. Please revise the protocol (2.1, etc.) to contain only action items that direct the reader to do something (e.g., “Do this,” “Ensure that,” etc.).
 The actions should be described in the imperative tense in complete sentences wherever possible.
 Avoid usage of phrases such as “could be,” “should be,” and “would be” throughout the Protocol.
 Any text that cannot be written in the imperative tense may be added as a “Note.”
 Please include all safety procedures and use of hoods, etc. Please move the discussion about the protocol to the Discussion.